bjia56/blinkverse/README.md

 | OpenBSD (7.6, 7.7) | x86_64, aarch64 |
 | DragonFlyBSD (6.4.0) | x86_64 |
 | Solaris (11.4) | x86_64 |

+## Licensing

+The build scripts in this repository are released under the MIT License.
+The provided Blink executables are released under the ISC License, following the upstream project's terms.